 There are a couple of things you should consider if you are trying to make your drumheads last longer.
 When it comes to the durability of a drumhead, beyond the obvious reasons such as the brand and type of drumhead, you should take into account two other reasons: tuning and the angle of hitting the drums.

-When it comes to tuning the drum heads, if you want to tune them super low, especially a floor tom, what happens is that the drumhead is having a hard time accepting all that energy you’re putting into your notes, which eventually, results in a shorter life of the drumhead.
+When it comes to tuning the drum heads, if you want to tune them super low, especially a floor tom, what happens is that the drumhead has a hard time accepting all that energy you’re putting into your notes, which eventually, results in a shorter life of the drumhead.

-Beyond tuning super low, the drum heads on the toms usually can get destroyed pretty fast if you’re not hitting them at the correct angle.
-Many drummers sit too low on the drum throne, angle their toms so they don’t hit the rims, resulting in the toms not being hit at a flat angle, leaving dents and pits.
+Beyond tuning super low, the drum heads on the Toms usually can get destroyed pretty fast if you’re not hitting them at the correct angle.
+Many drummers sit too low on the drum throne and angle their toms so they don’t hit the rims, resulting in the toms not being hit at a flat angle, leaving dents and pits.
 To avoid this, learn how to position and set up your drum throne correctly.

-And the last thing you can do to extend the life of your drumheads is to make sure you are using the correct drumsticks, or rather the correct drumstick tips.
+The last thing you can do to extend the life of your drumheads is to make sure you are using the correct drumsticks or rather the correct drumstick tips.
 Yes, you should choose your drumsticks for the sound and the feel you get from them, but take into account that the tips of the drumsticks may also extend the use of your drumheads.
 For example, round tips usually leave more dents in a low-tuned head because of the smaller impact zone.

 Clear vs. Coated Drumheads